Translated by Arunava Sinha

 “I wrote about my love, my Ishq, on bloodstained paper day after day, Manto Bhai, my hand became numb, but still I wrote.
 I knew my ghazals would provide comfort to many people one day.”

-Ghalib’s words flow like the adoring tranquility of Yamuna and standing in opposition to the quiescence of grotesque ideals of Shahjahanabad.
+Ghalib’s words flow like the adoring tranquillity of Yamuna and standing in opposition to the quiescence of grotesque ideals of Shahjahanabad.

 On the other hand, Manto’s stories are the rhapsody composed of sand dunes of a forgotten time in Bombay, where he believed he could hear the city breathing, he felt its pulse the ignominious situational discomfort of Hiramandi stung his soul.